Back to Articles

 WAN and Uplink Health

 Your internet connection is the lifeline that connects your business to cloud services, email, VoIP, and the wider world.
-Meraki's WAN health monitoring tracks the performance of your internet uplinks in real time, measuring latency, packet loss, and jitter — the three metrics that most directly impact user experience.
+The Meraki WAN health monitoring tools track the performance of your internet uplinks in real time, measuring latency, packet loss, and jitter — the three metrics that most directly impact user experience.

 For businesses with dual internet connections (which we strongly recommend for any business-critical environment), Meraki monitors both links simultaneously and can automatically fail over to the backup connection if the primary link degrades or fails.
 The dashboard shows historical performance data for both links, making it easy to hold your ISP accountable if they are not delivering the service they promised.